BrianJ-4/DIY-RubberDucky-Scripts/README.md

 # PowershellScripts
 Collection of Powershell scripts to use with my Digispark rubber ducky

+* PowershellPayload.ino
+  * Uploaded to Digikey device
+  * Just switch the number in line 16 to the payload desired
 * Payload 1
   * Changes wallpaper of the target computer
 * Payload 2